Irish Bacon and Cabbage

 2 Place the brisket on rack in a roasting pan or Dutch oven.
 Rub the brown

 sugar on the corned beef to coat entire beef, including the bottom.
-Pour the
+Pour

 3 Cover, and place in preheated oven.
 Bake for 2 1/2 hours.
 Allow to rest